tiltowait/oregon-by-night/docs/house-rules.md

 **Divination 1 (Hunters Hunted 2):** The entire text is stricken, and the power now provides a +3 on Initiative Rolls for One Hour per Success achieved.

 **Hacktivism, Technomancy, Technological Rituals, Ect:** Carna doesn’t happen until 1998, so anything she created, and all derivations of and from her work don’t yet exist.
-The Path of Technomancy and all Paths and Rituals having to do with computers, networking and computational encryption do not yet exist.
+The Path of Technomancy and all Paths and Rituals having to do with computers, networking and computational encryption do not yet exist<u>, nor can they be incepted</u>.

 **Path of the Focused Mind and Directing Ahriman’s Lance** do not apply to Reflexive Rolls.

 **All Mind and Emotional Control Disciplines:** This includes Presence, Dominate, and all similar effects.
 It is important to realize that when you fall under these effects, your character does not realize it, as this would make useless the powers themselves.
-In no way shall a Characrer express that their hand is being forced, but instead, there shall be a focus on internalizing the effects, as though they arise from within the Self.
+In no way shall a Character express that their hand is being forced, but instead, there shall be a focus on internalizing the effects, as though they arise from within the Self.
 Failure to do this will be considered metagaming.

+<u>**All Transformational Disciplines:** When activated, these powers lasts until loss of consciousness, torpor, magical cancellation, until the user dismisses them, or until the next dawn.
+These powers include, but are not limited to: Shape of the Beast, Mistform, Bloodform, Tenebrous Form, Black Metamorphosis, Skin of the Adder, Form of the Cobra, Horrid Form, and all similar powers.</u>

+<u>**Scorpion’s Touch:**  The first paragraph of the System portion of this power refers to a direct, unarmed, hand-to-hand attack with poisonous blood welled up from the vampire’s pores.
+Clenched opponents are automatically hit.
+The Blood spent in this attack is the number of points converted to poison and this blood must be spent at the time of the attack, and is thus limited by Generational Maxima as well as the user’s current Stamina, which means the lower of the two numbers is what the user is limited by.
+If this attack misses, then the blood loses all supernatural properties as well as sympathies useful for Blood Sorcery, and just makes a mess.</u>

+<u>When using this power to stave off being fed from, or Diablerie, this poison stays within the Kindred’s body for a scene and is always the first blood to be consumed by would be drinkers or harvesters.
+The user may build up however much poison within her as she likes over multiple activations, however, it takes up the Blood Pool of the user on a one to one basis.
+Example: Deadly Dan is 7th Generation and uses this mechanic to store 5 points of poison in his body; he thus now has 15 vitae and 5 points of poison in his body totaling 20.
+This poison becomes harmless if it exits the user’s body unless it is drunk by another directly from the user’s body, in which case it has its stated deleterious effects, which are entirely dependent on how much the hapless drinker drank.
+This poison has no other uses and dissipates harmlessly at the end of the scene and does not restore any Blood Points to the user.</u>

+<u>When this power is employed to coat a weapon, its potency lasts for a scene, and the weapon can hold a number of poisoned blood points equal to twice its Damage Bonus and this amount is not limited by other factors.
+A weapon can be completely coated to its full capacity over multiple rounds, if necessary.
+The user of this power has a very tiny, limited control over this poison and may choose how many blood points are delivered once a successful strike has been delivered and actually does damage after the victim soaks.</u>

 ### 16. Minor Adjudications
 Where the RAW contradicts itself, the Administrator will make a ruling and add it to this lexicon: